eml-bin/portfolio-eml/cv-inspections-system/sqledge/README.md

 # SQL Server Edge

-Database Module
+### :package: Package Characteristics

-:orange_circle: **Project:** CV Inspections System
+:orange_circle: **Main Project:** CV Inspections System <br/>
-:yellow_circle: **Detail:**
+:yellow_circle: **Module/Service Detail:** This module performs a embedded lightweight database for an edge hardware, in this case we needed to use SQL Edge image of Microsoft.

-  This module performs a embedded lightweight database for an edge hardware, in this case we needed to use SQL Edge image of Microsoft.
+### :scroll: My Activities

-> :scroll: **My activities here:** <br/> * Investigate about SQL Edge product <br/> * Read the documentation for the set up <br/> * Configure and create the necessary files for the module/service
+>  * Investigate about SQL Edge product <br/> * Read the documentation for the set up <br/> * Configure and create the necessary files for the module/service

 :eight_spoked_asterisk: **Notes:**
 - `azure-pipelines.yml`: is a representation of a CI/CD pipeline for Azure DevOps.